octimot/StoryToolkitAI/FEATURES.md

 2. Right-click on timeline
 3. Select Timelines -> Import -> Timeline Markers from EDL...
 4. Choose the EDL file you exported from the tool
-5. The lines from your story editor encapsulated in double-brackets (eg. `[[your note]]) should now be imported into the timeline at the right timecode(depending what segment it follows or precedes in the story)
+5. The lines from your story editor encapsulated in double-brackets (e.g. `[[your note]]) should now be imported into the timeline at the right timecode(depending on what segment it follows or precedes in the story)

 ## Davinci Resolve Studio integrations